-Storing onion sets properly is a great way to make your money go further when it comes to growing onions.
+Storing onion sets properly is a great way to make your money go further when you’re learning how to grow onion sets.
 Fortunately, it’s a simple task that practically anyone can do with the right conditions to hand.
+In this blog, we’ll discuss our best methods on how to store onion sets and cover as to whether onion sets can be saved for next year.

 Storing onion sets works on much the same principle as storing harvested onions at the other end of the growing process.
 Your biggest concern should be getting the conditions right in your storage area, as too much moisture, warmth or cold could cause adverse effects.
 In turn, this could result in your onion sets going bad before their time.